kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## Black Boxes Become More Expensive in an Agentic Environment
+## Black Boxes Become More Expensive in an Agentic Environment { #black-boxes-become-more }

 AI is very good at producing answers from explicit evidence.